mingxin0607/kafka-ui/Report1.md

 #### 2.2.2 Build & Run on Ubuntu (Without Docker)

-Then built and ran the project on Ubuntu, which is an open-source operating system based on Linux.
-This was done without using Docker, assuming that we had already installed the prerequisites and cloned the repository.
+We used wsl on Windows and built the project withour docker.
+Please noted that Docker still needs to be up for running the tests.

 #### Method1: Quick Project Execution (Without Building JAR):

-- To run Kafka UI quickly without manually building a JAR file, execute a pre-built JAR file with this command:
+- To run Kafka UI quickly without manually building a JAR file, execute a pre-built JAR file with this command (Releases could be downloaded from the original project):
 ```shell
 java -Dspring.config.additional-location=<path-to-application-local.yml> --add-opens java.rmi/javax.rmi.ssl=ALL-UNNAMED -jar <path-to-kafka-ui-jar>
 ```